-Of all these expressions, one stands out to have extraordinary WHealth benefits.
-Not surprisingly, it is the simple smile.
-There are a couple of synonyms such as grin and beam, and a much broader variety of real life smiles – the shy smile, the mellow smile, the smug grin, the naughty grin, and many more.
-They are all good for you, even a fake smile – although it’s only half as good as an authentic smile.
+Of course, the “simple” smile comes in a very wide variety of discretely recognizable versions: the beam, the shy smile, the smug smirk, the naughty grin, and many more.
+They are all good for you—even a fake smile, although it’s only half as good as an authentic smile.

-- Enhanced attractiveness: research has shown many times over that a smiling face is more attractive to others than a non-smiling face.
+- Enhanced attractiveness.
+Research has shown many times over that a smiling face is more attractive to others than a non-smiling face.
 Whether you’re trying to find a mate, work well with colleagues, or simply live more easily, smiling works.

 - Walk into your colleague’s office to talk (and smile) rather than sending an email.

-- Use emoji’s if you text, or even better, use Snapchat (a smile without words is more valuable than words without a smile).
+- Use emojis if you text or, even better, use Snapchat.
+A smile without words is more valuable than words without a smile.

-- Smile, smile and smile some more.
-Smile spontaneously, warmly, sincerely and generously, for yourself and for others!
+- Smile, smile, and smile some more.
+Smile spontaneously, warmly, sincerely, and generously, for yourself and for others!